Hodge-Riemann property of Griffiths positive matrices with (1,1)-form entries: Introduction

 This paper is organized as follows.
-In Section 2 we recall the notion of Hodge-Riemann forms and the Griffiths cone defined by Dinh-Nguyen.
-In Section 3 we establish a normal form of Griffiths positive matrices under two group actions: $GL_k(\bc)$ action and $GL_n(\bc)$ action.
-In Section 4 we prove Theorem \ref{main1}.
-In Section 5, we add the assumption that all entries of $M$ are diagonalized, and we prove Theorem \ref{main2}.
+In Section 2 we recall the notion of Hodge-Riemann forms and the Griffiths cone defined by Dinh-Nguy\^en.
+In Section 3 we explain Corollary~\ref{main1}.
+In Section 4, we prove Theorem \ref{main2} under the assumption that all entries of $M$ are diagonalized.
+Section 5 contains two applications.

-{\bf Acknowledgement:} The author is grateful to V.A.
-Nguy\^en (Lille) for introducing the problem, to W.Z.
-Zheng (MCM, AMSS) for proving Theorem~\ref{hyperdet} about hyperdeterminants and for fruitful discussions, and to B.H.
-Fu (MCM, AMSS) for the support.
+{\bf Acknowledgement:} The author is grateful to Viet-Anh Nguy\^en (Lille) for introducing the problem, to Weizhe Zheng (MCM, AMSS) for proving Theorem~\ref{hyperdet} about hyperdeterminants and for discussions, and to Baohua Fu (MCM, AMSS) for discussions.
+The author thanks referees for comments, and for suggesting the applications Corollary~\ref{app1}.
+The author is supported in part by the Labex CEMPI (ANR-11-LABX-0007-01), the project QuaSiDy (ANR-21-CE40-0016), and China Postdoctoral Science Foundation (2023M733690).